 - At least 50% of employers who respond to a survey will “agree” or “strongly agree” that the graduate demonstrates leadership.

 *Outcomes data available upon request.

 The University of Delaware Dietetic Internship is approved to accept up to 45 interns annually.
-The program is delivered online for all interns.
 This program utilizes a variety of technologies in the overall management of the program.
-Except for the initial one week on-campus orientation program, all instruction, courses, assignments and conferencing is done via the Internet.

 Students who live outside the State of Delaware will be required to locate their own preceptors and facilities, subject to approval by the Internship faculty.
 Interns accepted into the local program DO NOT plan their own schedules.
-Most local spots are filled during the pre-select round of admissions (open to UD didactic and graduate students only).
 Upon acceptance into the Internship, all students will be provided with a copy of the internship curriculum to use in completion of the program.

 The Internship experience begins with a four-day orientation program starting in mid July.
 Orientation is held in Newark, Delaware on the campus of the University of Delaware.
 All interns admitted to the Dietetic Internship must attend this orientation program.
 The purpose of this experience is to help students make the transition between undergraduate education and the professional practice environment.
 Students will be provided with hotel information for the Orientation program, but are responsible for making their own arrangements for travel and accommodations.

-In addition to the supervised practice experience, interns complete the didactic portion of the program on Thursday mornings for one hour and fifteen minutes.
+In addition to the supervised practice experience, interns complete the didactic portion of the program on Tuesday mornings for one hour and twenty minutes.
 This course is offered online and is a mandatory part of the internship.
 Various faculty and practitioners serve as guest speakers on current topics relevant to the practice of nutrition and dietetics.